adellej/pysettle/BUILD.rst

 Build and installation from this github repository
 --------------------------------------------------

-This includes compilation of the underlaying C/C++ library (libsettle.so).
+This includes compilation of the underlaying C/C++ library (libsettle.so) and including it in the python package.
 On Linux, GCC development tools must be installed, on Mac, it works with clang compiler.

 #.
 Clone the pysettle repository